Georg-code/Georg-code/README.md

-Future engineer and tech enthusiast with a love for tinkering, problem-solving, and constantly learning
+Tech enthusiast with a love for tinkering, problem-solving, and constantly learning